Skip to main content

 Region: Nationwide

-Cucumber and yogurt salad with garlic and mint.
-Refreshing in Sudan's heat.
+A cucumber and yogurt salad with garlic and mint, welcome relief in Sudan's heat.

 Allergens: